opsschool/curriculum/shell_tools_101.rst

 sed
 ---
-Only talk about replacing text for now?
+..todo:: Only talk about replacing text for now?
 It's the most common / needed piece of sed at this level.

 sort
 ----